Jury Finds Local School Negligent In Bullying Case

 former president of the school’s National Alumni Association, watched with pride

-in a decade: a high-stepping tribute to military veterans, at one point forming the shape
+performance in a decade: a high-stepping tribute to military veterans, at one point

-friend, told him the section was 19 members fewer than normal because he suspended
+old friend, told him the section was 19 members fewer than normal because he

 “He said, ‘Bernard, we cracked down,’ ” Kinsey said.